 - 5.1 All pupils in the school are aware of staff they can talk to.
 The names of DSLs, the Pastoral Care Worker, Anti-Bullying Champion and Online Safety Champion are in the pupil home school book with photos.
-Posters also display this information around the school. - 5.2 Each class has a worry box for children to report any concerns and the NSPCC Childline number is displayed around the school. - 5.3 Keeping themselves safe and healthy relationships, both on and offline are part of the school's PSHE curriculum.
-The school has as PCSO from the Safer Schools &
+Posters also display this information around the school. - 5.2 Each class has a worry box for children to report any concerns and the NSPCC Childline number is displayed around the school.
+Younger children are encouraged to just write their name and place it in the worry box to let a teacher know they have something to share.
+Reception and Y1 children are taught to tell an adult and this is modelled and reinforces through PSHE lessons and circle times.

-Communities Team linked to it and she attends regularly to deliver sessions to classes, groups or 1:1.
-She also works with parents.

-- 5.4 The school also has an active School Council with Class Council Reps.
+- 5.3 Keeping themselves safe and healthy relationships, both on and offline are part of the school's PSHE curriculum.
+The school has as PCSO from the Safer Schools & Communities Team linked to it and she attends regularly to deliver sessions to classes, groups or 1:1.
+She also works with parents. - 5.4 The school also has an active School Council with Class Council Reps.
 An annual pupil survey is completed. - 5.5 Opportunities to teach safeguarding also form part of Relationships and Sex Education sessions. - 5.6 We have Anti-Bullying Ambassadors and class buddies who are chosen by their peers.
+Anti bullying Ambassadors wear a bright sash so they are easily identifiable on the playground, particularly for the younger children.
+Class teachers take time to explain the role of the class buddy and offer training for the buddy to tell an adult if someone shares something with them.
+Class buddies run from YR to Y6.